-Income before taxes decreased from 2012 to 2013 by \$21.8 million, or 88.8%, primarily due to lower revenues and a decrease in gross margin, both as described above.
-Income before taxes decreased from 2011 to 2012 by \$19.6 million, or 44.3%, primarily due to lower revenues and an increase in operating expenses, both as described above.
+Income before taxes increased from 2013 to 2014 by \$3.5 million, or 128.1%, due to the reasons described above.
+Income before taxes decreased from 2012 to 2013 by \$21.8 million, or 88.8%, primarily due to lower revenues and an increase in operating expenses, both as described above.

-Provision for Income Taxes
+(Benefit) Provision for Income Taxes

-The provision for income taxes is based on various rates set by federal, state, provincial and local authorities and is affected by permanent and temporary differences between financial accounting and tax reporting requirements.
-Our statutory rate, which is a combined federal and state rate, has ranged between 38.1% and 39.8%.
+The (benefit) provision for income taxes is based on various rates set by Federal, state, provincial and local authorities and is affected by permanent and temporary differences between financial accounting and tax reporting requirements.
+Our statutory rate, which is a combined Federal and state rate, has ranged between 38.1% and 45.6%.
+During 2014, we recognized an income tax benefit of \$4.1 million.
+The effective annual income tax rate for 2014 was (65.0)%.
+The principal reason for the difference between the statutory rate and the annual effective rate were the effects of investment tax credits and production tax credits to which we are entitled from plants we own.

 During 2013, we recognized income taxes of \$0.3 million, or 12.5% of pretax income.
-The principal difference between the statutory rate and the effective rate was due to deductions permitted under Section 179D of the Code, which relate to the installation of certain energy efficiency equipment in federal, state, provincial and local government-owned buildings, as well as production tax credits to which we are entitled from the electricity generated by certain plants that we own.
-These energy efficiency tax benefits accounted for a \$3.6 million reduction in the 2013 provision, or a reduction of 128.9 percentage points in the effective rate.
+The principal difference between the statutory rate and the effective rate was due to deductions permitted under Section 179D of the Code, which relate to the installation of certain energy efficiency equipment in Federal, state, provincial and local government-owned buildings, as well as production tax credits to which we are entitled from the electricity generated by certain plants that we own.
+These energy efficiency tax benefits accounted for a \$3.3 million reduction in the 2013 provision, or a reduction of 118.9% in the effective rate.

 During 2012, we recognized income taxes of \$6.2 million, or 25.4% of pretax income.
-The principal difference between the statutory rate and the effective rate was due to deductions permitted under Section 179D of the Code, which relate to the installation of certain energy efficiency equipment in federal, state, provincial and local government-owned buildings, as well as production tax credits to which we are entitled from the electricity generated by certain plants that we own.
-These energy efficiency tax benefits accounted for a \$7.0 million reduction in the 2012 provision, or a reduction of 28.6 percentage points in the effective rate.
+The principal difference between the statutory rate and the effective rate was due to deductions permitted under Section 179D of the Code, which relate to the installation of certain energy efficiency equipment in Federal, state, provincial and local government-owned buildings, as well as production tax credits to which we are entitled from the electricity generated by certain plants that we own.
+These energy efficiency tax benefits accounted for a \$7.0 million reduction in the 2012 provision, or a reduction of 28.6% in the effective rate.

-During 2011, we recognized income taxes of \$10.8 million, or 24.4% of pretax income.
-The principal difference between the statutory rate and the effective rate was due to deductions permitted under Section 179D of the Code, which relate to the installation of certain energy efficiency equipment in federal, state, provincial and local government-owned buildings, as well as production tax credits to which we are entitled from the electricity generated by certain plants that we own.
-These energy efficiency tax benefits accounted for a \$6.2 million reduction in the 2011 provision, or a reduction of 14.1 percentage points in the effective rate.